guardian-nexus/auditkit/README.md

 **Q: Is this a security scanner?**
 A: No. It checks compliance controls, not vulnerabilities.
 Use Prowler/Scout Suite for security scanning.

-**Q: What's the difference between CMMC Level 1 and Level 2?**
+**Q: What's the difference between CMMC Level 1 (Free) and Level 2 (Pro)?**
-A: Level 1 (17 practices) protects Federal Contract Information (FCI).
-Level 2 (110 practices) protects Controlled Unclassified Information (CUI) and is required for most DoD contracts.
+A: Level 1 (17 practices) protects Federal Contract Information (FCI) - basic business info.
+Level 2 (110 practices) protects Controlled Unclassified Information (CUI) - sensitive DoD data like technical specs, mission plans, etc. If your DoD contract involves CUI, you need Level 2.
+CMMC requirements are now appearing in new contracts.
+[Try Pro free →](https://auditkit.io/pro.html)

+**Q: How much does CMMC Level 2 Pro cost?**
+A: $297/month with a 14-day free trial.
+No credit card required for trial.
+Compare that to $25,000-$150,000 for traditional compliance consultants.

 **Q: What does the NIST 800-53 support include?**
 A: ~150 automated technical controls mapped from your existing SOC2/PCI/CMMC checks.
 It does NOT include the ~850 organizational controls (policies, procedures, training) that require manual documentation.